MoleSir/SICP/README.md

 # SICP
-Learn SICP, this is the progress chart;
+Learn SICP from [JacyCui](https://github.com/JacyCui), this is the progress chart.